PederEspen/tdt4250.project/README.md

 ## Viewer

 For this project we decided to make different views for visualizing the different data.
-We decided to explore the different kinds of tools for displaying the view in this project, and therefore ended up making diagrams, tables, cross-tables and trees.
+We explored different kinds of tools for displaying the view in this project, and therefore ended up making diagrams, tables, cross-tables and trees.

 ### Diagram